Bob, Kaçanik: Infrastructure

-The neighborhood is connected to Kaçanik's town center by the main road network.
-It has access to schools, shops, and local services located in the wider urban area of Kaçanik.
+The neighbourhood is connected to Kaçanik town centre via the main road network.
+Residents have access to schools, shops, and other local services situated within the wider urban area of Kaçanik.

 Culture

-Bob is known for its strong sense of community and local traditions.
-Social life is often tied to family ties, cultural gatherings, and town-wide events in Kaçanik.
+Bob is known for its strong sense of community and well‑established local traditions.
+Social life in the neighbourhood is closely linked to family networks, cultural gatherings, and wider town‑wide events in Kaçanik.